girlscript/winter-of-contributing/Datascience_With_Python/Data Analysis and Visualization/Introduction to MySQL with Python/README.md

 ```
 IF mltiple entries are being made, then this will show the id of the last entry made in the table.

-## Altering
+## Altering records in a Table

-Altering table to create a primary key in an already existing table.
+Altering a table to create a primary key in an already existing table.
 ```
 from getpass import getpass
 import mysql.connector